bjalparekh/repo-lister/README.md

 # repo-lister
-Lists the list of repos for the username entered
+Lists the list of repos and link to the repo for the username entered